 To start off, what exactly is coffee?
 Coffee is actually a seed from a FRUIT.
 Yes, a fruit, a cherry to be exact.
-They are called Coffee Cherries and they are grown in many locations such as America (only in Hawaii), Mexico, Central America, Central African, India, Colombia, and so many more.
-These coffee cherry trees have long green waxy leaves and beautiful white flowers that have a scent which is very similar to an orange blossom or jasmine, according to Alimentatium.com.
+They are called Coffee Cherries and they are grown in many locations such as America (only in Hawaii), Mexico, Central America, Central Africa, India, Colombia, and so many more.
+These coffee cherry trees have long green waxy leaves and beautiful white flowers that have a scent that is very similar to an orange blossom or jasmine, according to Alimentatium.com.
 The cherries turn bright red when they are ready to be harvested and contain two seeds (coffee beans).
 Those beans are wrapped in a silvery film and husk (envelope) which protects the seeds.
 Those seeds are then extracted from the cherry to make coffee with.

 Robusta versus Arabica Coffee

 There are two main trees that produce coffee cherries.
 The coffee Robusta and coffee Arabica.
 The Robusta coffee bean has a taste described as burnt tires or rubbery, but the reason is that the bean has more caffeine in it compared to the Arabica bean.
 Robusta is a hardy tree and is much easier to tend to on the farm.
 According to The Roasters Pack, it yields higher cherries and is less sensitive to insects, unlike the Arabica tree.
 The Robusta also costs less than the Arabica because of the growing conditions and how much it yields.
 But, about 70% of the world buys and produces Arabica coffee compared to 30% of the world that buys and produces Robusta coffee.
 If you want the darker coffees with the most caffeine in them, like many espresso drinks, you would want Robusta coffee.